openharmony/third_party_libabigail/doc/manuals/kmidiff.rst

 practice, though, some users might want to compare a subset of the those interfaces.

-By default, ``kmidiff`` uses debug information in `DWARF`_ format, if present, otherwise it compares interfaces using debug information in `CTF`_ format, if present, finally, if neither is found, it uses only `ELF`_ symbols to report which were added or removed.
+By default, ``kmidiff`` uses debug information in the `DWARF`_ debug info format, if present, otherwise it compares interfaces using `CTF`_ or `BTF`_ debug info formats, if present.
+Finally, if no debug info in these formats is found, it only considers `ELF`_ symbols and report about their addition or removal.

 Users can then define a "white list" of the interfaces to compare.
 Such a white list is a just a file in the "INI" format that looks